DrEmpiricism/Optimize-Offline/README.md

 During Windows installation, Windows Setup automatically looks for answer files for custom installations in certain locations.  %WINDIR%\Panther and the installation media are the first locations checked for an answer file.
 An unattend.xml located in the %WINDIR%\Panther directory will act just like an autounattend.xml does and can contain all the same content.
 This is an alternative way to run a custom answer file for Windows Setup automatically as opposed to setting an autounattend.xml to the root of the installation media type being used.
 Moreover, you can also use multiple answer files by applying one to the image and adding an autounattend.xml to the bootable media.
 For example, the unattend.xml applied to the image can contain OOBE and Windows Setup parameters while the autounattend.xml can contain only parameters for the WindowsPE pass that sets up the partitions and disks for installation.

 It is recommended to create an unattend.xml using the Windows System Image Manager that is included in the Windows ADK.
 Though there are some online answer file generators that will "quickly" create an unattend.xml for you, just like with Windows 10 features, answer file variables can change between builds.
-Likewise, having faulty or unsuppored variables in an answer file can prevent Windows Setup from completing.
+Likewise, having faulty or unsupported variables in an answer file can prevent Windows Setup from completing.

 It is also in good practice to have a good idea what each Configuration Pass does and what actions its child parameters takes during the Windows setup process.
 All information regarding Configuration Passes can be found in the [Microsoft Document](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/windows-setup-automation-overview)